ashklein6/izi-access/README.md

     1. From the Heroku dashboard, click on the app that was just created
     1. On the Deploy tab, select "GitHub" as the deployment method
     1. Click "Connect to Github"
-    1. In new window, login to GitHub and select "Authorize Heroku"
+    1. In popup window, login to GitHub and select "Authorize Heroku"
     1. Search for repo name
     1. Click "Connect" on appropriate repo
     1. Under "Manual Deploy" select "Master Branch"